Robert M. Patton: Biography

 He was born July 10, 1809, in Russell County, Virginia.
 His father, William Patton, a Presbyterian of Ulster Scots people, had been born near Derry in the northern part of Ireland and emigrated to the United States in 1791; his mother, Martha Lee (née Hays) Patton, was born in Louisa County, Virginia.
 In 1818 the family moved to Huntsville, Alabama in the Tennessee Valley.
 Patton attended Green Academy "for a few years" before beginning his professional education in the cotton business.
 In 1829 he moved to Florence, Alabama.
-He quickly established himself as a prominent merchant and cotton planter, owning 4,000 acres of land and 300 slaves.
+He quickly established himself as a prominent merchant and cotton planter, owning 4,000 acres of land and enslaving 300 people.
 He married Jane Locke Braham in 1832.
 Their marriage produced nine children, of whom seven survived to adulthood.

 Around his marriage, Patton began a political career that would continue until interrupted by the American Civil War.
 In 1832 he was elected to the Alabama Legislature as a Whig.
 He was elected a second time in 1837, serving as a member of the "special legislature" summoned to organize the state's response to the Panic of 1837.
 He was later elected president of the Alabama Senate on two occasions before the creation of the office of lieutenant governor.

 Never strong in Alabama, the Whig Party declined nationally after 1854.
 While some southern ex-Whigs sought to continue the party under a new name, Patton and others, including notably U.S. Representative Alexander Stephens of Georgia, went into the Democratic Party.
 He was a delegate to the disastrous 1860 Democratic National Convention in Charleston, South Carolina that precipitated the party's defeat in the national election.
 After the convention failed to produce a candidate acceptable to all elements of the party, the Southern Fire-Eaters held a convention at which Vice President John C. Breckinridge of Kentucky was nominated on a pro-slavery platform.
 While Patton supported the national candidacy of Stephen A. Douglas, Alabama and ten other of the fifteen slave states voted for Breckinridge.
 The national election was a victory for Abraham Lincoln and the Republicans.
 Over the winter, Patton was elected as a convention member to consider Alabama's declared secession from the United States.
 While he initially spoke against secession, Patton financially supported the state's war effort and served as a commissioner in the Confederate government.
 Two of his sons died fighting in the Confederate Army, and his plantation house was damaged by U.S. soldiers.